devjoe1991/yourora-native/docs/backend/backend-integration.md

-# YourOra App - Feature-by-Feature Supabase Integration
+# Miha App - Feature-by-Feature Supabase Integration

 This document maps each existing app feature/component to its Supabase backend requirements.
 It shows exactly how each screen and component will connect to the database, storage, and realtime features.